rbt-lang/rbt-proto/doc/introduction.rst

 A database is useful as long as we can retrieve the data from it.
 But what exactly does it mean to retrieve the data?
-As a rule, we ask not for the entire content of the database, but rather for some facts that could be deduced from the data.
+As a rule, we ask not for the entire content of the database, but rather for some information that could be deduced from the data.

 Going back to our sample dataset, one may ask: